 Stop right there.

-Uh would you be shocked?
+Would you be shocked?

 Would you be shocked if I were to tell you I think he's on to something?

-I'm not shocked.
+I'm not shocked because I'm not shocked.

-You realize organized religion, particularly Christianity, has been in the crosshairs of the American left and the media.
+You realize organized religion, particularly Christianity, has been in the crosshairs of the American left and the media, Catholicism, Protestantism, for as long as I've been alive.

-When it comes to Catholic Church, the media, the American left, have actually been lobbying for the church to relax its views on everything it believes regarding personal morality, including sex.
+When it comes to the Catholic Church, the media, the American left, have actually been lobbying for the church to relax its views on everything it believes regarding personal morality, including sex.

 They don't.

-The church is too old fashioned.
+The church is too old-fashioned.

 My preacher knows what he's talking about.